Patient Information

 Get the best sleep – call to schedule a consultation!

-Bruxism is the medical term for the act of grinding or clenching your teeth during sleep.
-Although many studies have been done to discover the true cause of bruxism, it is still unclear of the exact reason it occurs although stress has often been suggested.
-The effects of bruxism however is often very clear with severe wear and damage to teeth and temporomandibular joint (TMJ) issues such as aching pain and stiffness.
+The effects of bruxism however are often very clear with wear and damage to the teeth and the onset of temporomandibular joint (TMJ) issues such as aching pain and stiffness.
 If bruxism is allowed to continue for too long, damage to your teeth and jaw joints can often become drastic and very difficult to fix.
-Prevention is the best cure, with custom made bruxism night-guards the first line choice.
+Prevention is often the best approach with custom made bruxism occlusal splints the first line choice.
+If obstructive sleep apnoea (OSA) is possible then it should be screened for as it may be a potential risk factor for bruxism and change the treatment plan.

-Oral appliances for sleep apnoea/snoring are worn during sleep and act to bring your lower jaw forward, preventing the collapse of the soft tissues and tongue from closing your airway.
-This also helps avoid the common snoring problem as these tissues are less likely to vibrate while sleeping Oral appliances for bruxism are worn during sleep and act as a barrier between your teeth to avoid irreversible damage.
+Oral appliances for obstructive sleep apnoea/snoring are worn during sleep and act to stabilize (splint) the lower jaw (mandible) in an advanced position, preventing the collapse of the soft tissues and tongue from closing your airway.
+This also helps avoid the common snoring problem as these tissues are less likely to vibrate while sleeping.
+Typically these devices are started in a more neutral position to firstly avoid the jaw dropping back and then can be adjusted forwards only if needed depending on your specific circumstance.

 There are many types of sleep apnoea/snoring oral appliances out there on the market but it is important to have an assessment to find the right one for you.
 They typically are similar to a small custom made mouthguard which cover both top and bottom teeth and act in different ways to help keep your jaw forward comfortably whilst you sleep.